 Foundation.
 The details of the Overture story will be

-any good Madison issue, this has been a highly political
+- like any good Madison issue, this has been a highly political

 battle.
 Issues of land use, historic preservation,

 philosophies of public art, and decisions about who would operate

 the new center have been debated, and in some corners are still